element-hq/element-call/doc/mid-based-signalling.md

 a full mesh track description.

-Or it may already have enough spare transceivers and not need to negotiate, in which case it simply sends the same track description block without a negotiation (and with event type `m.tracks.describe`.
+Or it may already have enough spare transceivers and not need to negotiate, in which case it simply sends the same track description block without a negotiation (and with event type `m.call.describe`.